PG Dip, MBACP

 What to expect when you make an enquiry:

 When you make contact I will aim to first offer a free 10-15 minute phone call for a quick chat about what has brought you to seek counselling and to try to arrange a time for an initial consultation appointment.
+Alternatively we can communicate by email if this is a preference.

 The fee for an initial appointment is £20, which will give us time to discuss your situation in more depth and give you an opportunity to ask any questions you may have about the counselling process, as well as deciding whether you feel I would be the right fit for you and your needs.